eclipse/paho.mqtt.python/README.rst

 test_server_topic_alias (not yet supported by Mosquitto), test_subscribe_failure (Mosquitto ACL does not prevent subscription) and test_subscription_identifiers (message received twice with different identifiers).
 The websocket functionality was tested by setting transport to "websocket".
+Following tests failed (appart of previously mentioned tests): test_message_expiry test_will_message (will message is sent, however test fails)

 Usage and API
 -------------